 Now is the time to unlock our imagination and open the window to a quality space that supports and attracts the finest talent to perform and teach.
 The performance center will also be an engine for countywide economic development.
 The Asheville Area Center for the Performing Arts recently commissioned an independent analysis, which concluded that a new performance hall will support more than 330 permanent new jobs in Buncombe County.
 Additional economic output will total $33 million, much of that from $19.5 million of new visitor spending.
 The hall will generate annual tax revenue of $3.8 million.

 A 2,000-seat hall is the “sweet spot” for Asheville — big enough for touring shows and large musical ensembles, small enough for superb acoustics.
 The preliminary design and costs were developed with the help of a local architect and a North Carolina construction company building a similar facility in Wilmington.
 We can have a multipurpose performance hall with flexible acoustics and a moveable stage shell, and the technology to support both incoming and outgoing simulcasting.
 The lobbies will feature a three-level atrium, and will also provide concessions and rest rooms on each floor, as well as easy access to the hall.
-Construction cost is estimated to be $55 million, with several sites under consideration.
+Construction cost has been estimated to be $65 million, with several sites under consideration.

 The cost and complexity of constructing, operating and maintaining a state-of–the-art performance center requires partnering among public, private, educational and civic organizations.
 The four major performance halls built in the state since 2007 all received 46 percent to 100 percent public financial support.
 We cannot tell you the right mix for Asheville, but we are ready to join our governments, educational institutions and private funders in a collaborative effort to determine how (and not whether) this community can get it done.